gaurav38/Travelogue/README.md

 ### Trip details Workflow ###

 Trips tab shows a table view of all the trips created by the user.
 For each trips, there are two `UITableViewRowAction`.
 The first option is to make a trip favorite which will use Coredata to make the trip available for offline use, and the second option is to delete the trip.
+If the trip has already been favorited before, the option will change to unfavorite the trip.

 If a user goes offline, they will be presented with a message and no editing/favoriting will be allowed.